 Having a transparent and easy to understand online overview is a must for invoice financing as the funding process is fluid and ongoing.
 By accessing all relevant information, 24 hours a day, a degree of planning, as well as peace of mind, can be highly beneficial.

 There are many levels and types of invoice finance providers available to UK customers.
 This is due to the fact that no two businesses are exactly the same.
 Different sectors, sizes and scopes will all inform what type and level of invoice funding will be required.

 Barclays invoice discounting is particularly well suited to larger enterprises and cannot be accessed by those with an annual turnover of less than £1m.
-This allows Barclays to keep their rates relatively low as small businesses generally come with greater risks and are a less profitable proposition to providers.
+This allows Barclays to keep its rates relatively low, as small businesses generally come with greater risks, and are a less profitable proposition to providers.

 Support is important when it comes to invoice financing as the need for reliable payments is the main point of the service.
 Should anything cause a delay in the process of these payments the business will need to know, as soon as possible, what the issue is and when it can be dealt with.

 The online overview of the entire process means that almost all information is available instantly but invariably some other issues will arise that can’t be dealt with through this interface.
-For this Barclays provide free phone number and an enquiry form, to which they promise to reply to within 3 hours of the working day.
+For this, Barclays provides free phone number and an enquiry form, to which it promises to reply to within three hours of the working day.

-Our guide to the best invoice factoring companies in the UK should help paint a picture for what else is available.
+Our guide to the best invoice factoring companies in the UK should help paint a picture with regards to what else is available.